 Cranberry Point - Corea, Maine

-Cranberry Point is a beautiful section of the village of Corea, Maine where you have a clear view of the Gulf of Maine where there is often some nice wave action.
+The Cranberry Point area is a beautiful section of the village of Corea, Maine where you have a clear view of the Gulf of Maine where there is often some nice wave action.
 To the east are several small islands including Western Island.
 Wild roses grow close to the road and next to the shoreline.

 Cranberry Point is only about 8 miles from the entrance to the Schoodic Peninsula section of Acadia National Park and only about 5.5 miles from the Park's exit.
 This is actually part of the Down East municipality of Gouldsboro in Hancock County.
 View the Schoodic map to see how to get there.
 Note that the Point itself is on private land.
 A small local viewing area is to the northeast immediately after the road curves to the right with the ocean on the left.

 Cranberry Point GPS: 44.385345, -67.982443